-Governor And His Family Owe Millions In Mining Violations, Despite Promises To Pay
+W.Va.
+Governor's Family Owes Millions In Mining Violations, Despite Promises To Pay

 The Justice companies owe more than $4 million to the federal government, according to a new Ohio Valley ReSource analysis of federal data.
 That's the highest delinquent mine safety debt in the U.S. mining industry — and those unpaid violations have been a chronic problem for the Justice family for years, despite many promises to pay.

-In 2014, an NPR investigation showed Justice companies owed just under $2 million in delinquent federal mine safety penalties, which are levied by the Mine Safety and Health Administration, or MSHA.
+In 2014, an NPR investigation showed Justice companies owed just under $2 million in delinquent federal mine safety penalties, which are levied by the Mine Safety and Health Administration.
 Two years later, when Jim Justice was running for governor, the companies' debt had climbed to $2.6 million, according to a follow-up NPR investigation.

 By the end of 2018, the Justice companies — now mainly controlled by the governor's children, James Justice III and Jillean Justice — owed millions more in delinquent mine safety penalties.
 Their delinquent debt ballooned to $4.3 million, according to the ReSource data analysis.
-The data was originally obtained by NPR's Howard Berkes through a Freedom of Information Act lawsuit.
+The data were originally obtained by NPR's Howard Berkes through a Freedom of Information Act lawsuit.

 "[Gov. Justice] and his family has simply chosen to disregard, flagrantly violate, continually violate and increasingly violate the rules of mine safety and the penalties of mine safety," says Davitt McAteer, a former head of MSHA during the Clinton administration.

-The delinquent penalties were accrued by the Justice companies between June 2009 and August 2018 at 71 mines in Alabama, Kentucky, Tennessee, West Virginia, and Virginia.
+The delinquent penalties were accrued by the Justice companies between June 2009 and August 2018 at 71 mines in Alabama, Kentucky, Tennessee, West Virginia and Virginia.
 Collectively, the Justice companies' unpaid fines and penalties account for nearly 10 percent of all delinquent debt owed by mining companies in the country.

 The governor's office did not respond to requests for comment.
 The Justice companies referred questions to attorney Richard Getty, who represents the company in Kentucky.
 In a statement, Getty touted the company's safety record, despite owing millions in unpaid mine safety fines and violations.